Pancake Day – Tuesday 16th Feb 2021

 - Ham & Cheese

 Have fun making your pancakes.
-If you find using a visual guide helpful you may want to find out more in my post about using visuals to support understanding.
+If you find using a visual guide helpful you may be interested in by visual cookbook.